The Paradox of Choice

 Very bold of me to make these subjective statements trying to interpret your feelings, but I know I don't need to list the statistics and data that prove we are held back by doubt and fear.
 But here’s the scientific evidence if you’re still not convinced.

 The neurons in our brain’s prefrontal cortex (region responsible for rational decision-making) are actually numbed when we feel anxious.
 This reduces the brain’s ability to avoid distractions, including intrusive thoughts and concerns, when making important decisions.
 Which is why our need to make the “perfect” choice results in our inability to make one at all.
 This is known as decision paralysis.
+In conclusion, our indecision is a way of avoiding the anxiety caused by needing to make a choice.

 In today’s consumer culture we are surrounded by an OVERWHELMING abundance of options for every product or service imaginable.
 How long have you stared at the shelves of cereal at a grocery store trying to pick one, or at the fridge of milk with every type ranging from one from a cow to one from a nut?